google-research/meta-dataset/README.md

 For brevity of the command line examples, we assume the following environment variables are defined:

 - `$DATASRC`: root of where the original data is downloaded and potentially extracted from compressed files.
 This directory does not need to be available after the data conversion is done.
-- `$SPLITS`: directory where `*_splits.pkl` files will be created, one per dataset.
-For instance, `$SPLITS/fungi_splits.pkl` contains information about which classes are part of the meta-training, meta-validation, and meta-test set.
-This is only used during the dataset conversion phase, but can help troubleshooting later.
+- `$SPLITS`: directory where `*_splits.json` files will be created, one per dataset.
+For instance, `$SPLITS/fungi_splits.json` contains information about which classes are part of the meta-training, meta-validation, and meta-test set.
+  These files are only used during the dataset conversion phase, but can help troubleshooting later.
+  To re-use the [canonical splits](https://github.com/google-research/meta-dataset/tree/master/meta_dataset/dataset_conversion/splits) instead of re-generating them, you can make it point to `meta_dataset/dataset_conversion` in your checkout.
 - `$RECORDS`: root directory that will contain the converted datasets (one per sub-directory).
 This directory needs to be available during training and evaluation.

 ### Dataset summary